Indivision ECS V4 Amiga scandoubler

 To get the Solas to react to sound input I also had to place a 10k resistor inline with the cable connected to the pin header and to the Solas board.
 After that, everything worked fine!

 So here you can the full setup.
-Unfortunately it looks a bit messy with all the cables all over the place.
+Unfortunately it looks a bit messy with the Indivision, CF adapter and all the cables all over the place.
 It is possible to clean it up a bit, but for testing purposes this was fine.
 You can also see where I placed the RGB LED strip.
+I ended up super gluing the LED strip to the case because the sticky backside was not sticky enough.
 I routed the cable from the Indivision MK3 under the Solas board, made it look much cleaner and works fine.

 Closeup of where the RGB LED strip is mounted.
 Even though it is mounted upside down in a solid black case it works fine and you can clearly see the light the LEDs are emitting when they are lit.